 Nordic Master's Programme in Sustainable Production and Utilization of Marine Bioresources

-The programme is collaboratively offered by four Nordic Universities: The University of Gothenburg, Sweden; Nord University, Bodø, Norway; Hólar University College, Iceland; and University of Akureyri, Iceland.
-We also collaborate with the University of New England in Maine, USA.
-Your mobility as student is facilitated and we combine the research and competences of the partner universities in order to educate a generation of broad-thinking professionals within the area of marine circular economy and utilization of marine bio-resources.
-Many employers within the area of production and utilization of marine bio-resources require international collaboration, therefore the mandatory mobility between the four Nordic universities and ample possibilities for other mobility is a valuable qualification for future employment.
+The programme is collaboratively offered by three Nordic Universities: The University of Gothenburg, Sweden; Nord University, Bodø, Norway; Hólar University College, Iceland.
+Your mobility as student is facilitated and we combine the research and competences of the partner universities in order to educate a generation of broad-thinking professionals within the area of marine circular economy and utilization of marine bioresources.
+Many employers within the area of production and utilization of marine bioresources require international collaboration, therefore the mandatory mobility between the three Nordic universities and ample possibilities for other mobility is a valuable qualification for future employment.

 Create a unique profile

-In the beginning of the programme, you will meet researchers, teachers, and representatives from the industry and authorities.
-Our study counsellors, together with these professionals, will help you set up an individual study plan to support your unique course choices according to your interests and the course prerequisites.
-Individual study plans crossing over between natural sciences and social sciences are encouraged, but you are also welcome to focus in on either natural or the social sciences.
+In the beginning of the programme, you will meet researchers, teachers, and representatives from the industry and other stakeholders.
+Individual study plans will be set up during the mandatory course to support your unique course choices, according to your interests and the course prerequisites.
+Individual study plans crossing over between natural sciences and social sciences are encouraged, but you are also welcomed to focus in on either natural or the social sciences.
 At least 30 credits must be completed at a partner university other than the one you registered with, ensuring that you meet the mobility requirement (and benefit!) of the programme.
-Finally, there are altogether more than 70 courses offered as electives that you can choose from, with at least 15 offered by each university.
+Finally, there are altogether more than 50 courses offered as electives that you can choose from, with at least 10 offered by each university.

 Preparing you for the future